 More recently I have been working on social practices, social structure, structural explanation, and topics in feminist epistemology.
 In 2012, I gave the Carus Lectures at the Pacific Division meetings (see MIT SHASS news), titled "Doing Justice to the Social."
-In 2015, I was the Spinoza Professor at the University of Amsterdam and gave a series of lectures, workshops, and seminars on "Critical Theory and Practice."
+In 2015, as the Spinoza Professor at the University of Amsterdam, I gave a series of lectures, workshops, and seminars on "Critical Theory and Practice."
+In 2017, I gave the Gaos Lectures at UNAM - the National Autonomous University of Mexico entitled "Structures of Injustice."
 I am concerned in my work to elucidate the notion of ideology in a way that links it with contemporary work in epistemology, philosophy of language, and philosophy of mind, and to do justice to the materiality of social practices and social structures.

 In 2010, I received the honor of being named the Distinguished Woman Philosopher of the year by SWIP.
 In 2011, I was selected for the YWCA Cambridge Women of Distinction Award.
 I served as the President of the Eastern Division of the American Philosophical Association in 2013-14.
 In 2014, I received MIT's Martin Luther King, Jr. Leadership Award; in 2015 the "Faculty Ambassador Award" from MIT's Office of Multicultural Programs; and in 2017 the Multicultural Programs ICEO (Institute Community and Equity) Award as a member of the Day of Action organizing team.
 The Day of Action team also won the Rossi Award for Creative and Responsive Leadership from Cambridge Community Television (CCTV).
 I was elected to the American Academy of Arts and Sciences in 2015.
 In 1995-6, I was a fellow at the National Humanities Center; in 2001-2, I held a fellowship from the American Academy of Arts and Sciences; and in 2018 was awarded a Guggenheim Fellowship.

 For further information about my research, teaching, and other activities please the pages linked on the menu bar above, or my CV.
 You can also get a sense of the kind of work I do by reading an interview prepared for the MIT SHASS website.

 I am married to another philosopher, Stephen Yablo, and we have two children and a dog (Sparky).